jmussman/auth0-enterprise-ldap/README.md

     ![auth0-connector-online](./.assets/auth0-connector-online.png)

+    If it isn't, check both the logs on the Auth0 tenant and for the agent, *logs.log* in the agent installation folder.
+    The agent will only be green if it can connect to both LDAP and Auth0.
+    A common error is "LDAP 49", the credentials for the LDAP server are bad.

 1. Make sure the enterprise connection is enabled for the appropriate applications;
 this may be the whole point of the enterprise connection, the partner users are the only ones authorized for particular applications.